Streams

 X-Accel-Redirect Header

-Returns 200 OK with X-Accel-Redirect header – a server-side redirect mechanism supported by NGINX and Cherokee web servers.
+This action allows Adspect to interoperate with non-PHP web applications.
+It returns 200 OK with X-Accel-Redirect header – a server-side redirect mechanism supported by NGINX and Cherokee web servers.

 X-Sendfile Header